box/developer.box.com/content/guides/tooling/salesforce-toolkit/methods.md

 <Message type='notice'>
-When you map to a Slack channel, `access_management_disabled` may be disabled by default.
+When you map to a Slack channel, `access_management_disabled` may be deactivated by default.
 This causes an automatic removal of collaborators who are not included in the Slack channel member list.
 Depending on how you set up sharing in Box, this can cause issues.
 To avoid it, Box recommends to enable this setting by using the